Golden Globes drop 11% in key demo ratings and 2% in viewers - The Media Times

 Also read: Golden Globes 2020 – Ricky Gervais ’17 meanest jokes, from Jeffrey Epstein to Judi Dench

-NBC started broadcasting the globes in 1996.
-Since then, the program’s lows were in 2009 when it had a rating of 4.9 and a total of 14.862 million viewers.
+The 77th Golden Globes had 18.325 million viewers compared to the previous show, which was moderated jointly by Andy Samberg and Sandra Oh and had 18.648 million viewers.

+According to this Nielsen metric, the shipment decreased by 2% in 2019 compared to 2018.
+This year’s television program decreased by a further 2%.

-The 76th Globes in 2019 followed NBC’s NFC wild card playoff game – a first.
+The 2019 globes followed NBC’s NFC wild card playoff game – a first.
 That seemed to be working, so they planned it the same way this year.
+However, the playoffs on Sunday ended at 7:39 p.m.
+ET, which resulted in a 21-minute gap between the end of the game and the start of the Globes broadcast, while the game ended at 7:54 last year and had a six-minute gap.
+This may be responsible for lower ratings because the NFL lead-in has less positive effects.

+Also read: In the preliminary valuations, Golden Globes slide by 15% compared to the previous year

+Although the Hollywood Foreign Press Association’s 77th annual awards ceremony may have been below the Nielsen numbers, they still dominated Sunday’s primetime ratings.
+See here how the rest of radio broadcasting behaved.

 Here you will find all the winners of the globes.